Multilinear Morawetz identities for the Gross-Pitaevskii hierarchy: Introduction

-is the norm considered in \cite{klma}.
-If $\Gamma\in\cH_\xi^\alpha$, then $\xi^{-1}$ an upper bound on the typical $H^\alpha$-energy per particle.
-The parameter $\alpha$ determines the regularity of the solution (e.g. for cubic GP when $d=3$, $\alpha \in [1, \infty)$).
-In \cite{chpa2}, the existence and uniqueness of solutions for energy subcritical focusing and defocusing cubic and quintic GP hierarchies is proven in a subspace of $\cH_\xi^\alpha$.
+\right. \eeqn in dimensions $d\geq1$, and where $q=2$ for the cubic, and $q=4$ for the quintic GP hierarchy\footnote{ The condition on $\alpha$ comes as a consequence of a Strichartz type estimate which was first obtained for $q=2$ in \cite{klma} and for $q=4$ in \cite{chpa}.
+The version used in \cite{chpa2} was formulated in Proposition 1 in \cite{chpa2}.
+We also recall that the scaling invariant version of a Strichartz estimate for homogeneous norms when $q=2$ was obtained in \cite{xch-arx}.}.
 The proof involves a Picard fixed point argument, and holds for various dimensions $d$, without any requirement on factorization.
 The solutions derived in \cite{chpa2} satisfy a space-time bound corresponding to the one used (as an a priori assumption) in the work of Klainerman and Machedon, \cite{klma}.
 The parameter $\xi>0$ is determined by the initial condition, and it sets the energy scale of the given Cauchy problem.

 The work \cite{chpa2} motivated further study of the Cauchy problem for q-GP hierarchy: \begin{itemize} \item In \cite{chpatz1}, we identified a conserved energy functional $E_1(\Gamma(t)) = E_1(\Gamma(0))$ describing the average energy per particle, and we proved virial identities for solutions of GP hierarchies.
 In particular, we use these ingredients to prove that for $L^2$-critical and supercritical focusing GP hierarchies, blowup occurs whenever $E_1(\Gamma_0)<0$, and when the variance is finite.
 We note that prior to \cite{chpatz1}, no exact conserved energy functional on the level of the GP hierarchy was identified in any of the previous works, including \cite{kiscst} and \cite{esy1,esy2}.